datenanfragen/website/content/blog/gdpr-cheat-sheet.en.md

 ### Special categories of personal data

 Some data is more sensitive than others.
 While you may have no qualms about giving your name to a new app, it doesn't have to know your religious beliefs.
-The GDPR recognizes that these so-called "special categories of personal data" deserve and need special protection.
+The GDPR recognises that these so-called "special categories of personal data" deserve and need special protection.
 Therefore, the [processing](#processing) of such data is only allowed under certain circumstances.

 Concretely, this concerns the following data: